 Get Insight From Alan Sackrin’s 40+ Years of Experience

 Condominiums have a legal duty to provide a safe environment for anyone that lives or comes onto their property.
-When this duty is breached, and someone is seriously hurt, an association can be held responsible to compensate that injury victim for things like pain and suffering, lost wages, medical expenses and other related expenses.
+When this duty is breached, and someone is seriously hurt, an association can be held responsible to compensate that injury victim for things like pain and suffering, lost wages, medical expenses and other economic and non-economic damages.

-For over 30 years, Alan Sackrin has represented clients in recovering monetary damages for their personal injuries, including condominium related slip and falls.
+For over 40+ years, Alan Sackrin has represented clients in recovering monetary damages for their personal injuries, including condominium-related slips and falls.
 Alan is a Board Certified Civil Trial Lawyer and an expert personal injury lawyer that strives to obtain maximum compensation for his clients.

 Holding Condominiums Accountable For Slip And Fall Accidents

 Florida laws are designed to hold condominiums and HOAs accountable when a serious injury occurs as a result of their negligence.
 They are responsible for ensuring that their property is free from hazardous conditions and for making sure that residents and guests are aware of any dangerous conditions that may exist.

 Hazardous or dangerous premises are usually an unfortunate consequence of someone failing to do their job (or breaching their duty), including not providing adequate security for residents and guests or not removing water from a parking garage (like the case we recently settled for $165,000.00 related to a slip and fall by a homeowner in her condo parking garage).
 Persons injured because a condominium or HOA was negligent may be able to collect monetary compensation not just from the condominium association but from the management company as well.